MTWGA/thoughtworks-code-review-tools/README.md

   ![codereviewTool](imgs/codeReviewPanel.png)

   4. A card will be created with the input information.
-Owner can click done when the problem is solved.
+Owner can click done when the problem is solved

-  4. Use refresh if a new member or label just be added in trello
+  4. Use refresh button if a new member or label just be added to Trello

 ---